 There is no maximum request amount.
-We recommend that you discuss the level of support you require with a program staff member before submitting an inquiry.
+We recommend that you discuss the level of support you require with a program staff member before submitting a grant proposal.

 Grantees may have multiple grants concurrently, though we prefer to reduce the administrative burden on both McKnight and grantee staff members with a single grant that either provides general operating support or funds multiple projects simultaneously.

-29. What is the approximate timeline from submitting an initial inquiry to acceptance of a proposal?
+26. What is the approximate timeline from submitting to acceptance of a proposal?

-We will assign a program officer to each invited grant request.
+Within two weeks of receiving your application, Communities staff will be in contact with you regarding news steps.
+We will assign a program officer to each submitted proposal.
 That officer will reach out to discuss your proposal.

-31. If my initial inquiry does not get selected, will you carry it forward to future rounds?
+27. If my proposal does not get selected, will you carry it forward for future consideration?

 Absolutely.
-If we do not invite you to submit a full proposal, you are welcome to schedule a time to talk with a team member.
+If we do not accept your proposal, you are welcome to schedule a time to talk with a team member.

 Contacting the Communities Team